Making a guaranteed profit from betting on football is the Holy Grail, but can it really be done?

 I went through every match for every team during the 2010/11 English Premier League season to see what would have happened.
 It was quite a task, but extremely interesting.

-I found that with a £1 stake, you could have made a profit of at least £1,530.30 over the season.
+I found that with a £1 stake, you would have made at least £1,530.30 profit over the season.

 I started with Arsenal and assumed I'd backed the draw for their opening match against Liverpool for £1 which was priced at 3.25.
 The match ended in a draw and I would have collected £2.25 profit.